deltafi/deltafi/deltafi-docs/public/docs/operating/deltafile_analytics.md

 When a new analytic event is recorded, if an annotation key matches the analyticsGroupName, its value is used as the event group.
 Otherwise, the event group is recorded as "Not Present".

-Example configuration in the GUI or CLI:
+Example configuration in the GUI or TUI:

     analyticsGroupName="annotation1"